 Retreats offer a rare opportunity to unplug, unwind, and reset.
 When you disconnect from your daily routines of work, school, children, and smartphones, you reconnect with yourself.
 You deepen your yoga or meditation practice.
 You allow for the time and space you need to heal your physical, emotional, and spiritual bodies.

 Despite the numerous benefits of going on a retreat and the allure of an oceanfront bungalow in Costa Rica or cozy yurt in Joshua Tree, it can be difficult to nudge yourself in the direction of booking the trip.
 One way to make that leap is to retreat with a friend.
-Solo retreats are wonderful, but bringing a friend along has some powerful benefits that can enrich your retreat experience and strengthen your friendship.
+Solo retreats are wonderful, but bringing a friend to accompany you on a health retreat has some powerful benefits that can enrich your retreat experience and strengthen your friendship.

 Here are 10 great reasons to plan a retreat with a friend.